Upcoming Webinars

 About Me

-Zachary Edgar JD, LLM is the managing partner for Therapy Comply.
-Zachary is a healthcare attorney that specializes in federal and state healthcare regulatory issues particularly for physical, occupational, and speech therapy practices.
+Zachary Edgar JD, LLM is Therapy Comply's managing partner.
+Zachary is a healthcare attorney who specializes in federal and state healthcare regulatory issues particularly for physical, occupational, and speech therapy practices.

 Learn More